Download the Fact Sheet (Updated 2015)

 Immigrant, Latino, and Asian entrepreneurs and consumers add hundreds of millions of dollars and hundreds of jobs to Maine’s economy.

-Immigrants are important to Maine’s economy as workers.
+Immigrants are important to Maine’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from Maine, the state would lose $137 million in economic activity, $60.9 million in gross state product, and approximately 1,080 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.